microsoft/CosmosDB_Multi-Tenant/README.md

 	2) multi_tenent_hotel_reservations.json
 	3) customerData.json

+#### Scale down the database throughput to save costs.
+Very critical and very important step!
+Expand **SaaS_Multitenant_DB** database and select **Scale** section.
+Keep Autoscale option and set the Max RU/s to 4000 units.
+Select **Save** to complete the operation.

-3.5 Analyze the query performance to satisfy read and write requirement.
+3.6 Analyze the query performance to satisfy read and write requirement.

 Expand **Reservation_by_Customer** container and select **Items** section.
 Create a new SQL Query window and paste the folowing query